 Data as the Foundation

-Analytics provides the groundwork for machine learning by cleaning, organizing, and interpreting raw data.
+Analytics provides the groundwork for machine learning by cleaning, organizing, and analyzing raw data.
 Without high-quality data and a clear understanding of its context, machine learning models cannot perform effectively.
 Analytics ensures that the data fed into ML algorithms is accurate, relevant, and actionable.

 From Insights to Predictions